luos1993/igit/README.md

-create a branch is quick
+create a branch is quick　and sample.